cogini/elixir-deploy-template/README.md

 ansible-playbook -u root -v -l web-servers playbooks/setup-web.yml -D
 ```

-In this command, `web-servers` is the group of servers.
-Ansible allows you to
+In this command, `web-servers` is the group of servers, but you could also
+specify a specific host like `web-server`.
+Ansible allows you to work on groups
-work on groups of servers simultaneously.
-Configuration tasks are written to be
+of servers simultaneously.
+Configuration tasks are generally written to be
 idempotent, so we can run the playbook against all our servers and it will make
 whatever changes are needed to get them up to date.

 The `-v` flag controls verbosity, you can add more v's to get more debug info.
 The `-D` flag shows diffs of the changes Ansible makes on the server.
 If you
 add `--check` to the Ansible command, it will show you the changes it is
-planning to do, but doesn't actually run them (these scripts are safe to run,
+planning to do, but doesn't actually run them.
+These scripts are safe to run in
-but it may error out during the play if required packages are not installed).
+check mode, but may error out during the play if required packages are not
+installed.

 Set up the app (create dirs, etc.):